 Amend paragraphs 124 and 125 of Schedule 16 as follows:

-124. For demand users, the discount percentages are applied to all tariff components in all-the-way tariffs in order to determine embedded network portfolio tariffs.
+124. For demand users, the discount percentages are applied to all tariff components in all-the-way tariffs in order to determine QNO network portfolio tariffs.

-125. For generation users, the unit rate element (p/kWh) is not discounted, reflecting the modelling assumption that generation benefits are seen at the voltage level above the Exit Point, and therefore the embedded LDNO simply “passes on” the benefits seen at the DNO Party level.
+125. For generation users, the unit rate element (p/kWh) is not discounted, reflecting the modelling assumption that generation benefits are seen at the voltage level above the Exit Point, and therefore the QNO simply “passes on” the benefits seen at the DNO Party level.
 The fixed charge element (p/day) is discounted at 100 per cent, as this tariff component in the all-the-way tariff recovers costs associated with the allocation of other expenditure to service assets, which are not provided by the DNO Party.

 Amend paragraph 127 of Schedule 16 as follows:

-127. This part details the common tariff structure and associated tariff elements for Non-Half Hourly (NHH), Half-Hourly (HH) site-specific and HH aggregated metered supplies for demand and generation, for unmetered supplies and for charges to LDNOs.
+127. This part details the common tariff structure and associated tariff elements for Non-Half Hourly (NHH), Half-Hourly (HH) site-specific and HH aggregated metered supplies for demand and generation, for unmetered supplies and for charges to QNOs.

 Amend paragraph 147 of Schedule 16 as follows:

-Tariff structures for LDNOs
+Tariff structures for QNOs

-147. The tariff structure for LDNOs will mirror the structure of the all-the-way-tariff, and is dependant on the voltage of the Point of Connection being either LV (see Table 8) or HV (see Table 9); except for the LDNO UMS tariffs (marked with ** in Tables 8 and 9 below), which are charged by reference to the voltage of the Points of Connection that provide the majority of the energised domestic connections for the LDNO in the GSP Group (or, where there is no such majority, on such other reasonable basis as the DNO Party determines).
-In all cases, the same tariff elements will apply.
+147. The tariff structure for QNOs will replicate the structure that the DNO Party uses in setting its all-the-way-tariffs to its equivalent end users.

 Amend heading of Table 8 in Schedule 16 as follows:

-Table 8: LDNO LV connection*
+Table 8: QNO LV connection*

 Amend footnote to Table 8 in Schedule 16 as follows:

-* Where the boundary between the LDNO and DNO network is at LV
+* Where the boundary between the QNO and DNO Party's network is at LV

 Amend heading of Table 9 in Schedule 16 as follows:

-Table 9: LDNO HV connection*
+Table 9: QNO HV connection*

 Amend paragraph 151 of Schedule 16 as follows:

-151. For LDNO connections, if capacity ramping has been agreed with the DNO Party, in accordance with the DNO Party’s connection charging methodology, the phasing profile will apply instead of the above rules.
-Where an LDNO has agreed a phasing of capacity this will be captured in the Bilateral Connection Agreement with the DNO Party.
+151. For QNO connections, if capacity ramping has been agreed with the DNO Party, in accordance with the DNO Party’s connection charging methodology, the phasing profile will apply instead of the above rules.
+Where a QNO has agreed a phasing of capacity this will be captured in the Bilateral Connection Agreement with the DNO Party.

 Amend the following definitions in the Glossary of Terms used in this Schedule 16: